-Through funding from the Nordic Climate Facility, UNEP DTU Partnership has partnered with Asian Disaster Preparedness Center, the Ceylon Chamber of Commerce and MPEnsystems in a project aimed at developing a disaster risk management (DRM) product that will allow businesses active in garment sector in Sri Lanka to reduce their recurring losses from climate related disasters.
-The garment sector is Sri Lanka’s leading export industry employing a large percentage of women.
+Through funding from the Nordic Climate Facility, UNEP DTU Partnership has partnered with Asian Disaster Preparedness Center, the Ceylon Chamber of Commerce and MPEnsystems in a project aimed at developing a disaster risk management (DRM) product that will allow Small and Medium size Enterprises (SMEs) in Sri Lanka to reduce their recurring losses from climate related disasters (primarily flooding).
+SMEs contribute significantly to Sri Lanka’s export industry, employing a large percentage of women.

-In the long-term, understanding that adaptation to climate change makes business sense – and investing in appropriate and sustainable measures – will benefit not only the businesses themselves, but also actors in their supply-chain, local communities and banks and insurance companies that will see their risks reduced as well.
+In the long-term, understanding that adaptation to climate change makes business sense – and investing in appropriate and sustainable measures – will benefit not only the businesses themselves, but also actors in their supply-chain, local communities and financial institutions (banks and insurance companies) that will see their risks reduced as well.

 Additionally, the project aims to inform the Government of Sri Lanka’s national climate adaptation and disaster management strategies by strengthening policies that can build the resilience of businesses to climate change.

 Country / Region: Sri Lanka